Skip to main content

 • Collecting Too Much: Avoid data overload.
 Focus on what is truly important.

 • Ignoring Privacy: Neglecting data privacy can lead to trust issues.
-It can also cause legal problems.
+Such neglect can also cause legal problems.

 • Lack of Analysis: Raw data without analysis is useless.
-It does not provide insights.
+Without analysis, the data does not provide insights.

 • No Action: Collecting data without acting on it wastes resources.